-Here at the Acorn Group, we are committed to promoting diversity, inclusivity and equality in all areas and have a range of measures in place to support and implement this.
+Here at Acorn by Synergie, we are committed to promoting diversity, inclusivity and equality in all areas and have a range of measures in place to support and implement this.

-Acorn places some 6,500 people into circa 1,200 different client companies each week and makes up to 1,700 permanent placements every year.
+Acorn places some 3,500 people into circa 1,200 different client companies each week.
 Under gender pay gap reporting requirements, we legally obliged to include our temporary workforce in the gender pay gap calculations.

 Because of this, our data is not limited to comparing pay received by men and women performing the same roles.

-Because of these external variations, the gender pay gap report statistics are not truly indicative of what the Acorn Group pays our ‘internal’ staff.
+Because of these external variations, the gender pay gap report statistics are not truly indicative of what the Acorn pays our ‘internal’ staff.

 Our approach to pay is gender neutral by design, meaning that men and women who do equivalent jobs are paid equally.
 As a company, we are able to regularly review and analyse our internal employee pay to make sure that men and women are treated equally when performing the same role.

 Our initial analysis shows that gender pay and bonus gaps are a reflection of our wider organisational structure.

 We have strong female representation throughout our internal workforce (60% female v 40% male).
-Conversely, proportionally more men than women are directly assigned to our clients (75% male vs 25% female) women comprise 55% of our Acorn Group staff against 45% men.
+Conversely, proportionally more men than women are directly assigned to our clients (70% male v 30% female).

 We’re committed to developing a deeper understanding and analysis of the reasons behind the gender pay gap, and where appropriate, defining and implementing appropriate actions such as the ones above to help us continue to promote equality and diversity as an employer.